SPGryphons/GryphonCTF2018-Challenges/challenges/programming/forest/README.md

 ## Setup Guide
 1. Run the generate program.
-2. Open a random file and change the contents to contain the flag.
+2. Open a file `521` and change the contents to contain the flag.

 ## Distribution
 - forest.zip